Neats29/neats29.github.io/source/_posts/figuring-life-out-p1.md

 tags:
 ---

 Two decades into the 21st century, we find ourselves in the age of abundance of *information* and *choice*.
 We no longer end up in a profession determined at birth by what our father, his father and __his__ father did.
-In those days, you weren’t presented much choice, you just worked on you father’s farm, and there were a small number of total professions in your community that you knew about.
-But today, almost everyone is confused and dissatisfied because we are faced with 4 problems:
+In those days, you weren’t presented much choice, you just worked on your father’s farm, and there were a small number of total professions in your community that you knew about.
+But today, almost everyone is confused and dissatisfied because we are faced with 3 problems:

 1. __The wealth of choice__ - there is a wide range of professions to choose from but we can only do one at a time, and only a handful in our lifetime